hyanwong/giglib/README.md

 A basic repo for kicking around ideas for the "(Generalised) Genetic Inheritance Graph" structure, which should be able to capture genetic inheritance with genomic rearrangements, and hence describe inherited structural variation.
-This is not meant to be stable software, and the API is subject to change at any time, but for the moment you can try it out by converting a tree sequence to a GIG (although such a gig will not contain structural variations)
+This is not meant to be stable software, and the API is subject to change at any time, but for the moment you can try it out by converting a [succinct tree sequence](https://tskit.dev) to a GIG (although such a gig will not contain structural variations)

 ```python
 import msprime